 DON’T: Draw up plans without knowing the space.
 Live in the property first to see it at every stage of the day and really get a feel for it.
 Think you need to stick to the same materials and window styles.
 I find the most inspirational projects offer contrasts.

 DON’T: Forget about site insurance.
 You need it to cover the existing structure and the building works until you complete the project.
-Always notify your existing insurance provider of your plans.
+Always let your existing insurance provider know about your plans.

 DON’T: Wait too long to start the work.
-Planning permission automatically expires after a certain period, usually three years from when full consent was granted – and don’t keep making changes, as this can drastically drive up cost and time.
+Planning permission automatically expires after a certain period.
+This is usually three years from when full consent was granted.
+Also, don’t keep making changes, as this can drastically drive up cost and time.

 DON’T: Be afraid.
-Extending is usually more cost-effective than moving and a great way to create a space unique to your family.
+Extending is usually more cost-effective than moving.
+It’s also a great way to create a space unique to your family.

-Yes, it may seem daunting at first, but trust me, follow my tips, embrace the project and enjoy the process of creating an amazing kitchen extension – it will be more than worth it in the end, promise.
+Yes, kitchen extension planning may seem daunting at first, but trust me.
+Follow my tips, embrace the project and enjoy the process of creating an amazing kitchen extension – it will be more than worth it in the end, promise.